space-monkey22/books-ive-read/README.md

-# 📚 Books i've read- yeah, just that
+# 📚 Books i've read- sums it up pretty well

 A simple web application for managing a reading list using Flask for the backend API and React for the frontend.
 Users can add, view, and delete books they've read.